Hadi-M-Ibrahim/ModelScout/README.md

 Subjective metrics such as performance and the degree to which a model is supported are gathered from various sources and forums (ie. Benchmarks, Reddit, Google trends. etc) and are based largely on community sentiment so should be taken with a grain of salt.
 Further note the cost per million tokens for open source models are very rough estimates as well with varying accuracy.

-## Features

-- **Interactive filtering**: Easily select filters step by step.
-- **Customizable**: Filter models by company, cost, performance, context length, and API/tool availability.
-- **Lightweight & Easy to Use**: Requires only Python and a CSV file.

 ---

 ## Installation